Tarangire National Park

 Tarangire extends to you a very cordial welcome.
 We are thrilled to have you here and we appreciate for trusting us.
 Whether you are visiting here for a day trip or having an overnight, Tarangire has something for everyone.

-The name of the park originates from the Tarangire River that crosses the park and covers an area of 2850 km 2.
+The name of the park originates from the Tarangire River which crosses the park and covers an area of 2850 km 2.

 Climate

-Tarangire has a bimodal rainfall with short rains starting from November to December, long rains from March to May and dry season from June to October and January to February.
+Tarangire has a bimodal rainfall with short rains starting from November to December, long rains from March to May, and a dry season from June to October and January to February.

 The park is located at an altitude between 900m and 1250meters with annual average rainfall ranging from 650 to 700mm.